lightpack/docs/mails.md

 ## Sending Mail

-To send the mail, simply instantiate the call and call its `execute()` method:
+To send the mail, simply instantiate the mail class and call its `execute()` method:

 ```php
 (new TestMail)->execute();